Mellaw/T8_MICB405/README.md

 # T8_MICB405

-Sunset Enhancers: Tracing H3K27 Acetylation on Closed Chromatin in Myeloid Lineage Enhancers
+Sunset Enhancers: Tracing H3K27 Acetylation on Closed Chromatin in Myeloid Lineage Differentiation

 This is the full code repository for Group 8's MICB 405 capstone project.
 Python and R were used for data manipulation and figure generation.
 All iChIP-seq and ATAC-seq pre-processing is done in bash.